And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 After this half hour, we are done.

-You're done, I'm done, we're done with each other.
+We're done with each other.

-They keep calling, I'll keep showing up.
+I'll keep showing up.

-It's an honor, and uh, I know Brother Stein uh shares me in this, an honor to fill in here on the EIB network for Rush, and it'll be a thrill to have him back tomorrow, uh, where I'm sure we will be regaled with stories of where he's been and what he's done.
+And it'll be a thrill to have him back tomorrow, where I'm sure we will be regaled with stories of where he's been and what he's done.

-And to every other proper vestige of listening to a Rush Limbaugh show actually hosted by Rush.
+I, for one, look forward to that and to every other proper vestige of listening to a Rush Limbaugh show actually hosted by Rush.

-Uh, it is time to head to some more of your calls here at 1-800-282-2882.
+It is time to head to some more of your calls here at 1-800-282-2882 for just joining us talking about a wide variety of things.

-Oh, one thing I promised I didn't get into, so let me do this before we go to your calls.
+So let me do this before we go to your calls.

-Uh if you are driving right now, well, enjoy it while you can.
+If you are driving right now, well, enjoy it while you can.

-Uh I don't want to understate or overstate what these people are trying to do, but this was just weird.
+I don't want to understate or overstate what these people are trying to do, but this was just weird.

-Transportation Secretary Ray Lahood has announced that federal transportation policies will no longer favor motorized transportation, in other words, your car, your truck, over non-motorized transportation.
+Transportation Secretary Ray LaHood has announced that federal transportation policies will no longer favor motorized transportation, in other words, your car, your truck, over non-motorized transportation.

-Bikers and people walk bicyclists and people walking.
+Bikers and people walk, bicyclists and people walking.

 What?